What are Small Scale Industries (SSIs)?

 The registration certificate will be issued instantly via email, as soon as you submit the application form.

 Q7.
 What all documents do I need to submit to register for Small Scale Industries in villages?

 No documents are required to register as SSI, information submitted in the application form is sufficient to get your business registered under Small Scale Industries.

 Q8.
-Will a get a hard copy of the certificate along with email?
+Will a get a hard copy of the certificate along with an email?

-No, as per Government’s guidelines no paper shall be used for the benefit of environment.
+No, as per the Government’s guidelines no paper shall be used for the benefit of the environment.

 Q9.
 What is the difference between SSI registration and MSME registration?

 There is no difference between SSI and MSME registration.
 Earlier MSME registration was termed as SSI registration.

 Q10.
 Is it compulsory to get registered as Collate and Small Scale Industries?

 It is recommended to get registered, as Government initiated schemes, subsidies and incentives can only be availed after getting registered as Small Scale Industry.